LYNCH·LLP

 Questions about Examiner Kamran Afshar

-• What is Kamran Afshar's overall allowance rate?
+• What is Examiner Afshar's overall allowance rate?

 • What does the allowance rate include and exclude?

-No. This pooled historical record describes past dispositions and does not predict the outcome of any specific application.
+No. The pooled allowance rate describes past outcomes and is not a prediction of any specific application's disposition.

 ◈ RESPONDING TO AN OFFICE ACTION